aws-samples/amazon-lex-migration-utility/README.md

 ##### Python 3.x

-The Lex Migration utilty requires [Python 3.x](https://www.python.org/downloads/)
+The Amazon Lex Migration Utility requires [Python 3.x](https://www.python.org/downloads/)

 ##### Configure the AWS CLI with a profile for the source account